5 Reasons It’s Totally Okay To Cry Over Spilled Milk

 You have a lot going on, breakfast is most often eaten on the go, and you’re relying too much on your multivitamin to keep the doctor away, so there is a lot riding on this smoothie.

 In goes the banana, the strawberries, the spinach, and the ice.
 Then in goes the almond milk, and out goes the almond milk.
 Right through the bottom of the blender that you didn’t screw on properly.
 I can’t even put together a blender??
 There are three parts…

 And how much almond milk did I put in here, 6 gallons?
 Why are there 6 gallons of almond milk on my floor?

 Now I have to go and actually chew my spinach today.
-And honestly according to my female health tracker app, it makes A LOT of sense that this was going to push me over the edge.
-So it’s okay to cry.
+And honestly, according to my female health tracker app, it makes A LOT of sense that this was going to push me over the edge.
+So it’s okay to cry over spilled milk.

 But then sometimes you’re completely wiped out.
 You’re burning the candle at both ends and holding the middle part over an open flame.
 Your legs have turned to goo, you have too much to do, and you’re too tired to come up with a third rhyme.